AdamNbz/AdamNbz/README.md

 # <p align="center"><img src="https://i.pinimg.com/736x/3d/54/a3/3d54a3afe927891ec41fec08f2c563d8.jpg" width="500px" /></p>
+<h1 align="center" style="margin-bottom: 0;">Nguyễn Võ Ngọc Bảo</h1>

 **`Developer (AI Engineer/Fullstack Developer/Game Developer)`**

-I'm a sophomore at UIT - VNU, currently building the best version of myself to be an AI Engineer, Fullstack & Game Dev.
+I'm a sophomore at UIT - VNU, currently building the best version of myself to be an AI Engineer, Fullstack & Game Developer with strong enthusiasm for learning.
 All coding projects/homeworks are built from scratch & knowledge learnt from UIT.
 Feel free to fork and use it as study materials ^o^.

    <p align="left">
    <!-- Codeforces -->